pyladiesams/data-pipelines-with-dbtcore-snowflake-sep2025/workshop/workshop_setup.md

   $env:SCHEMA="DBT_DEV"
   ```

-4. Test your connection to Snowflake:
+4. Test your connection to Snowflake (from the `workshop/gallery_project` directory):

   ```bash
   dbt debug